Elbarbons/Analysis-and-forecasting-of-a-time-series-dataset-with-an-ARIMA-model/README.md

 - **Analysis:** Explore the time series data to understand patterns, trends, and potential seasonality.
 - **Forecasting:** Utilize the ARIMA model to make predictions for future time points based on historical observations.

+## Article

+Read the detailed article, that you can find in the documents folder, for insights into the project methodology, findings, and implications.

 ## Key Features

 - **ARIMA Modeling:** Application of the ARIMA algorithm for time series analysis and forecasting.